The selection process stages are summarised below.

 Stage 5: Interviews

 Each interview will last up to 60 minutes.
 Candidates will be asked to give a 10 minute presentation on his/her research proposal.
-The presentation should include the research motivation, a scientific overview of the proposed research project and its impact, and the applicant’s career development and training objectives.

 Applicants may be interviewed on any aspect relating to Excellence, Impact or Implementation of their research.
 The interview panel will also assess the match between the applicant, the research project and the academic supervisor/host university.

 At the end of each interview, the panel will agree on a consensus score for the application.
 The corresponding weighting will be applied to the scores provided to each evaluation criterion.
 The weighted scores for each criterion will be added producing a final weighted score for the interview stage.
+A threshold of 70% also applies to the interview stage.

 Stage 6: Ranking of applications and final funding decision